jpiercedev/forge-journal/README.md

 ## Features

-- A performant, static blog with editable posts, authors, and site settings
+- A performant, modern journaling platform with editable entries, authors, and site settings
-- A native and customizable authoring environment, accessible on `yourblog.com/studio`
+- A native and customizable authoring environment, accessible on `yourjournal.com/studio`
 - Real-time and collaborative content editing with fine-grained revision history
-- Side-by-side instant content preview that works across your whole site
+- Side-by-side instant content preview that works across your entire journal
-- Support for block content and the most advanced custom fields capability in the industry
+- Support for rich block content and advanced custom fields for diverse journal entries
-- Webhook-triggered Incremental Static Revalidation; no need to wait for a rebuild to publish new content
+- Webhook-triggered Incremental Static Revalidation; publish new entries instantly
 - Free and boosted Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
-- A project with starter-friendly and not too heavy-handed TypeScript and Tailwind.css
+- Built with TypeScript and Tailwind.css for a clean, maintainable codebase

 ## Table of Contents